understand/understand-js/README.md

 });
 ```

-This configuration will prevent sending any error that contains the `ResizeObserver` string.
+This configuration above prevents sending any errors that contain the `ResizeObserver` string.

-You can also blacklist specific urls using the `blacklistedUrls` option, so errors that generate from those origins will not be send to Understand.
+You can also blacklist specific URLs using the `blacklistedUrls` option.
+The errors generated from those origins will not be sent to Understand.io.
 This option allows partial and exact matches, just like `ignoredErrors`.

 ```js
 Understand.init({